THIS DATE IN HISTORY: March 16

 Geoffrion, known to most fans as "Boom Boom" for his big slap shot, reaches the milestone when he beats Cesare Maniago at 14:15, capping a four-goal third period for the Canadiens.
 The goal triggers an explosion of sound from the 15,011 fans who've packed the Forum (another 2,500 reportedly are turned away), and an emotional outburst from his teammates, who leap on Geoffrion in celebration.

-Center Jean Beliveau assists on Geoffrion's goal; it's his second of the game and NHL-record 58th of the season.
+Center Jean Beliveau gets an assist on Geoffrion's goal; it's his second of the game and NHL-record 58th of the season.

 Though the Canadiens have two games remaining, Geoffrion is unable to get goal No. 51.
 He does win the Art Ross Trophy for the second time by leading the League with 95 points in a 70-game season.

 Video: Bernie 'Boom Boom' Geoffrion popularized slap shot

 1923: Brothers face each other for the first time in Stanley Cup Playoff history.
 Cy and Corb Denneny, and George and Frank Boucher line up on opposite sides of the ice with the Ottawa Senators and Montreal Maroons.
 None of the four scores in Ottawa's 1-0 win.